Robust Estimation of Hypernasality in Dysarthria with Acoustic Model Likelihood Features

-In this section, we formalize the notation to be used in the ensuing analysis.
 Consider an utterance $x(t)$ with sampling rate $F_s$ and a corresponding transcript of phonemes $p_j$, $\{p_1, p_2, \dots p_{N_p}\}$.
 We analyze $x(t)$ with a $20\mathrm{ms}$ frame length and $10\mathrm{ms}$ overlap.
 For a frame indexed by $i$, $x_i(t)$, we extract a set of features, $\mathbf{x}_i$.
 The utterance $x(t)$ is force-aligned using the Montreal Forced Aligner\footnote{See Section \ref{subsec:fa} for discussion on forced alignment performance for these dysarthric speech samples.} \cite{mfa} at the phoneme level.
 We denote the data feature matrix for all frames that are aligned to phoneme $p_j$ by $\mathbf{X}^{p_j}$.

 After alignment, we use different features for the acoustic nasalization model than for the articulatory precision model.
 For the nasalization model we use perceptual linear prediction (PLP) features because they better preserve acoustic cues that have been previously used to model hypernasality, including formant frequencies, bandwidths, and spectral tilt \cite{hermansky1990perceptual}.
 For the articulatory precision model for unvoiced phonemes, we use mel-frequency cepstral coefficients (MFCCs), a common representation for automatic speech recognition applications \cite{muda2010voice}.
-We also use a lower sampling rate for the voiced nasalization model (8kHz) compared to the unvoiced articulatory precision model (16kHz).
+We also use a lower sampling rate for the voiced nasalization model (8 kHz) compared to the unvoiced articulatory precision model (16 kHz).
 This is motivated by the difference in spectral energy distribution between voiced and unvoiced sounds.